Director : Peter Jackson

 So you could understand the pressure and on him to follow up on LOTR, and the tremendous hype generated ever since the making of King Kong was announced.
 Just to add to the pressure, at a cost of almost US$300m, it is even more expensive than Titanic!

 What is King Kong all about then?
 Well, I’m sure almost all of you have watched the 1977 version with Jeff Bridges and the hot Jessica Lange (well, back then anyway).
 What most of you may not know though is that it isn’t actually the original version.
 It is actually a remake itself of the original 1933 stop-motion classic, with various significant changes made in the plot, to suit it to a modern-day setting.
-Peter Jackson’s version, however, is an actual remake of the 1933 one, down to the character names and 1930s New York setting.
+Peter Jackson’s version, however, is an actual remake of the 1933 one, down to the character names and 1930s

 Honestly, I did have early reservations about Peter Jackson doing King Kong.
 I mean, here was the creator of Braindead, one of my personal all-time favourites.
 He’s done great for himself, Best Director Oscar on the living room shelf, and more successful than in his wildest dreams.
 So it’s okay for him just to take a step back maybe, to appease old-time fans like me with a film that takes us back to his early days, or at least something original.
 Instead, he opts for a high budget, CGI-filled remake of a 1977 film about a giant Gorilla and a pretty lady.

 And what about the dinosaur scenes?
 Just awesome, I tell you.
 Much much better than the three Jurassic Park films combined.
 Wait a minute, I hear some of you say.
 Why the hell are there dinosaurs in King Kong?
 How far-fetched and ludicrous can this idea be?
 Why the necessity to mess up and dilute the film with so many other gigantic creatures?
-It’s KING KONG, not Jurassic Park!??!?!
-Well, as I said earlier, Peter Jackson’s version is based on the original 1933 version, the film that inspired Jackson to make films in the first place.
-So without the original film, in all its black and white stop-motion glory, we wouldn’t have Braindead, or even LOTR for that matter.
-Anyway, back to the point.
-In that early film, King Kong did fight dinosaurs.
-So Jackson was totally appropriate to include dinosaurs in his version, albeit the jerky stop-motion of yesteryear has been replaced by gorgeous, sumptuous CGI.
-In fact, my favourite scene in the whole film was the one where Kong, Naomi Watts and two full-sized T-Rex were falling down a deep chasm, moving through the oversized vines as they fall.
-Classic scene, worth the price of the movie ticket alone.
+It’s KING KONG, not

 I’ve already mentioned how great the CGI is in King Kong, but you would expect no less from the creator of one of the most realistic CGI characters in Gollum from LOTR.
 And Andy Serkis, the guy who did the motion capture for Gollum, is at his best again doing the same thing for King Kong.
-He apparently went all the way to Rwanda just to study the gorillas in their native habitat, and it really shows.
-King Kong goes through the whole range of emotions, using every single muscle available in his face, especially during the scene where he watches Naomi Watts doing her thing.
-I dare say that King Kong should be up for a Best Actor gong at the Oscars, or at least Andy Serkis anyway.
-Seriously.
+He apparently went all the way to

-High Fidelity), gave a terrific understated performance as the maverick and determined-at-all-costs director.
+King Kong is the true star of the film, and none of the human actors can even come close to upstaging him.
+Not that they were crap either.
+Jack Black (one of my favourite comedy actors of all time ever since he stole the show in High Fidelity), gave a terrific understated performance as the maverick and determined-at-all-costs director.
 He made sure not to let all his goofiness and mischief out so as not to detract too much from his character in the film, in case he steals the limelight.
 Naomi Watts is perfect as the blonde damsel-in-distress.
-Well to tell you the truth all she does is scream her lungs out most of the time anyway, something that is not beyond the horror veteran of
+Well to tell you the truth all she does is scream her lungs out most of the time anyway, something that is not beyond the horror veteran of The Ring 1 & 2.
+However A common complaint of the film that I get from quite a number of people is the 3 hour playing time, and the fact that he only makes his grand entrance more than an hour into the film.
+Well I simply have to beg to differ.
+I personally think that the first hour of the film (before they actually get to

 No comments: